Care and support for adults in Swindon

 • Being able to work or volunteer

-We can provide advice, guidance and/or support in both situations.
-If you appear to have care or support needs you have a legal right to an assessment of your care needs and finances.
+Your needs may be short-term or more lasting.
+We can provide advice, guidance, and support in either case.
+You have a legal right to an assessment of your care needs and finances.

-If you are concerned about abuse or neglect, that’s something else.
-You should report a safeguarding concern if you or another adult you know is experiencing, or is at risk of, abuse or neglect.
+If you are concerned about abuse or neglect you should report a safeguarding concern

 Other useful services

-Before you get in contact to discuss your care and support needs, you should also consider if any of the services below are more appropriate.
+Before you get in contact to discuss your care and support needs, you should also consider the following services:

 • housework